a-akram-98/play-with-cv/README.md

 3- Using Canny Edge detector

-4- Fourier Transform for detecting High frequencies (edges) and low frequencies (smooth colours) in images
+4- Fourier Transform for detecting High frequencies (edges) and low frequencies (smooth colors) in images

-5- using Gauusian Blur as low frequency noise filter
+5- using Gaussian Blur as low frequency noise filter

-6- Detecting countours through binary images and Canny edge detector
+6- Detecting contours through binary images and Canny edge detector